scionproto/scion/doc/dev/testing/buildkite.rst

 Buildkite Continuous Integration
 ********************************

+This document describes `our CI setup on buildkite <https://buildkite.com/scionproto>`_.
+This is targeted to the maintainers of the CI setup, and contributors who want to add or modify steps in the CI pipelines.

-We are currently using `buildkite <https://buildkite.com/scionproto>`_ for running build, lint, test and integration tests for all pull requests to the `scionproto/scion <https://github.com/scionproto/scion>`_ github repository.
+We are currently using buildkite to run build, lint, test and integration tests for all pull requests to the `scionproto/scion <https://github.com/scionproto/scion>`_ github repository.

 Overview
 ========